 Hotel Bellavista – If you’re looking for a mid-range option in Florence, then this hotel is a great option.
 Located close to the central train station and within easy walking distance of the city’s top attractions, they have a range of different rooms available with the option to include breakfast in your nightly rate.
 Click here to check availability

-25hours Hotel – For those looking for a luxury stay in the Tuscan capital, then this lovely hotel is a great choice for you.
+25hours Hotel – For those looking for a luxury stay in Tuscany, then this lovely hotel is a great choice for you.
 A perfect romantic spot for couples, they have a number of beautiful rooms to choose from and a great location for exploring Florence.
 Breakfast is also included in the nightly rate and there is a fitness centre, restaurant and bar on site.
 Click here to check availability

 Leonardo House – If you’re travelling on a tight budget, solo or simply want a great social environment, then this hotel is one of the best options in Florence.
 They have a great, central location, offer both dorm beds and private rooms and have solid common areas that make it easy to meet other travellers.
 Click here to check availability